Scaling Kubernetes Workloads with KEDA and Karpenter

 You may see a second 'aks-arm' node come online and then get removed, as NAP figures out how much capacity is needed.

-That was pretty cool, but what about that 'nodeClassRef' section of the nodepool profile.
+That was pretty cool, but what about that 'nodeClassRef' section of the nodepool CRD.
 What can we do with that?

-The nodeClassRef is a reference to a NodeClass definition, where we can define settings about the node, like the OS disk size or the OS version.
-Lets create our own NodeClass and update the Nodepool profile to reference our own class.
+The nodeClassRef is a reference to an AKSNodeClass definition, where we can define settings about the node, like the OS disk size or the OS version.
+Let's create our own AKSNodeClass CRD and update the Nodepool CRD to reference this custom AKSNodeClass.

 cat <<EOF > arm-nodepool-profile_v2.yaml